jlamoreaux/ps5-bot/README.md

 # PS5 In Stock Bot

-This bot will query stores to check and see if the PS5 is in stock and will send an SMS alert if it is.
+This bot will query stores every 5 minutes to check and see if the PS5 is in stock and will send an SMS alert if it is.

 At this time it checks the following stores: